 Apart from the above broader classification of MSME’s.
 The same are further bifurcated accordingly.

-Annual sales turnover is from RM 15 million to less than RM 50 million or number of full time employees is from 75 to less than 200
+Manufacturing | Annual Sales turnover is less than RM 3,00,000 or Number of full time employees is less than 5 | Annual sales turnover is from RM 3,00,000 to less than RM 15 million or number of full time employees is from 5 to less than 75 | Annual sales turnover is from RM 15 million to less than RM 50 million or number of full time employees is from 75 to less than 200 |

-Annual sales turnover is from RM 3 million to less than RM 20 million or number of full time employees is from 30 to less than 275
+Services and Other sectors | Annual sales turnover from RM 3,00,000 to less than RM 3 million or Number of full time employees is from 5 to less than 30 | Annual sales turnover is from RM 3 million to less than RM 20 million or number of full time employees is from 30 to less than 275 |

 In Malaysia, approximately more than 90% of businesses are MSME’s out of which over 60% are SME’s. e-Invoicing goes beyond digitilisation, it is a transformative change in the business.
 It will impact all businesses, big and small.
 SME’s are required to adopt the same.
 Though it is not a compulsion for the SME’s to adopt e-Invoicing in the first phase, but it is essential to adopt at an early stage